prathjan/appd_appstack/README.md

 ### Generate Application Load

-To see the application insights in AppDynamics Console, you should initiate some load on the deployed services so the Java agent installed can send the metrics back to the AppDynamics Controller:
+To see the application insights in AppDynamics Console, you should initiate some load on the deployed services so the Java agent installed can send the application performance metrics back to the AppDynamics Controller:

 ssh cisco@<vm-ip>